0ry0n/Resource_Monitor/README.md

 Use the GitHub [Issues](https://github.com/0ry0n/Resource_Monitor/issues) tracker to report issues or ask for features.

 # Change Log
+**version 11 (Apr 1, 2021)**
+- Added new better icons.
+- Changed the detection of network devices via signals.
+- Added disks space monitoring.
+- Added the ability to show multiple disks at the same time.
+- Added backward compatibility with gnome 3.28, 3.30
+- Added the position of icons.
+- Added swap monitoring: thanks to @henrique3g
+- Removed deprecated functions.

 **version 10 (Nov 21, 2020)**
 - Ram fix.
 - Added show or not Gnome System Monitor when clicking on extension.